linoymalakkaran/POC-Maqta/mfe-advanced-demo-master/README.md

 The demo is based on two apps:
 - a **counter-mfe** micro-app with a Counter module, which provides a working counter feature with it's own `counter` ngrx store (state and actions),
-- a main **shell** app which provides the default home page, an authentication feature with it's own `auth` ngrx store (state and action) from an auth lib.
+- a main **ic-app** app which provides the default home page, an authentication feature with it's own `auth` ngrx store (state and action) from an auth lib.

-Once authenticated on the shell app, it's possible to navigate to the counter feature and loads the remote Counter module from **counter-mfe** app.
+Once authenticated on the ic-app app, it's possible to navigate to the counter feature and loads the remote Counter module from **counter-mfe** app.

 ![Apps diagram](mfe-demo-diagram.png)